Gagravarr/AlfrescoDataListDownload/README.md

  * Excel (xls)
  * Excel (xlsx)
  * CSV (csv)

+There is partial, but incomplete support for:
- * OpenDocument Format (odf) **comming soon**
+ * OpenDocument Format (odf)

 The Repository AMP provides the support for exporting DataLists as Spreadsheets.
 It builds upon the code in Alfresco, fixing various bugs present in the webscripts there, and extending them to add additional features and formats.
+(Attempts to get the fixes upstream into Alfresco have sadly not worked so far...)

 Building
 ========
-The current version works with Alfresco Enterprise 4.1.4 and newer, and should work fine on Community 4.2.x.
-Due to a breaking change in the DataModel API in late 2012, earlier versions of Alfresco are no longer supported.
+The current version works with Alfresco Enterprise 4.1.4 and newer, Alfresco Community and Enterprise 4.2.x, and Alfresco Community and Enterprise/One 5.0.x.
+It ought to be fine for 5.1 and newer too, but that hasn't been tested.

+Note that due to a breaking change in the DataModel API in late 2012, earlier versions of Alfresco are no longer supported.
 For a version to work with those older Alfresco's, use a version of this library from early 2013 instead.

 To build, simply run "ant", and the two AMPs will be produced in the /build/dist/ directory.
 Install them to Share and the Alfresco Repository